subethaedit/SubEthaEdit/SubEthaEdit-Mac/Resources/Bug Report.md

-Fill the following template, and post it on [GitHub Issues](https://source.monkeydom.de/OpenSource/SubEthaEdit/issues/new) or send to <subetha-code@lone.monkey.productions>.
+Fill the following template, and post it on [GitHub Issues](https://github.com/subethaedit/subethaedit/issues/new) or send to <subethaedit-bugs@lone.monkey.productions>.
 Please note that the contents of the sent email can be shared on the Issue page.
 Please write the contents in English.

 Title: